tonethar/IGME-340-2019-Spring/assignments/project-2.md

 - A polished User Experience that respects the iOS Mobile HIG, as well as iOS 7/8/9/10 Design Principles:
   - Clarity - it should be clear what the app does, and people should be able to use it without instruction.
   - Deference - content is front and center - the UI should fade into the background.
-  - Depth - it should be a vibrant and life-like experience, and people should not get "lost" or be confused about what state the app is in.
+  - Depth - it should be a vibrant and life-like experience, and people should not get "lost" or be confused about what state the app is in
+- Media - icons & splashscreen required
+- Saves state when user force-quits by utilizing *UserDefaults* or similar
 - Uses Frameworks and/or methods of those frameworks that go well beyond what we've done in class this semester.
 - Meets course coding standards (see below)
 - Install on iOS hardware and bring to class on due date

 #### 4B - Coding Standards
-- Design Patterns: MVC, Singletons, Delegation, Notifications
+- Design Patterns: MVC, Singletons, Delegation, Notifications, Dependency Injection
 - Separation of Concern - You should have multiple classes, with each class having well-defined functionality accessed through a public interface.
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code should be factored out and placed in a separate method.
 - No "magic numbers" (unnamed numerical constants) - declare constants or enums or structs instead.